Klaushayan/creek/README.md

-# Better-Brook
+# Creek

-Brook is a cross-platform network tool designed for developers.
-Better-Brook on the other hand is a fork of Brook that is designed for experienced users.
+[Brook](https://github.com/txthinking/brook) is a cross-platform network tool designed for developers.
+Creek on the other hand is based on brook (fully compatible), but it offers more features.
 The aim is to provide a more user-friendly interface and a way to easily manage multiple Brook instances and clients.

 ## Installation